We believe that the study of English should be undertaken with enjoyment and rigour.

 We believe that enthusiastic study of English literature can only enhance and enrich our pupils' experience.
 One skill we try to develop is that of knowing what is appropriate for the 'audience and purpose' in each situation.

 It is vital that the children enjoy their lessons which should not only provide a skills base, but also give them a chance to explore a wide variety of texts.
+Reading lists are available at the bottom of this page.
+The English Department recommends the website Lovereading4Kids - www.lovereading4kids.co.uk.
 Most importantly they should engage with ideas and learn to communicate their own thoughts and feelings effectively.
 We aim to make them confident speakers and receptive listeners.
 During their time at Cheam we also aim to broaden their knowledge and foster a love of literature.

 Personal engagement with texts enables them to analyse, to respond positively and to process information efficiently.
 Carefully planned schemes of work in the early years lead to the ISEB Common Entrance syllabus for 11+ and 13+ exams.
 Scholarship candidates are given further challenges and need to have a relatively high reading age and a good vocabulary.
 Personal reading is encouraged in a variety of ways at every stage.